 This means that you’ll pay $5.10 for one gram with KKW Beauty meanwhile you pay $1.34 for one gram of the Laura Mercier powder.
 If you could buy the KKW Beauty Baking Powder with the same amount of product as the Laura Mercier one, you would need to pay $144.84.
 That difference is insane and shows you that the KKW Beauty Baking Powder is overpriced.

-Even though I enjoy this powder a lot, there are way more affordable options out there and powders which maybe look expensive but contain way more product (such as the Laura Mercier one).
-This is why I wouldn’t recommend the KKW Beauty Baking Powder.
+Even though I enjoy this powder a lot, there are way more affordable options out there and powders which maybe look expensive but contain way more products (such as the Laura Mercier one).
+This is the reason why I wouldn’t recommend the KKW Beauty Baking Powder.